nrosvall/SECRET/README.md

 ## About SECRET

-SECRET is a command line encryption tool for Windows.
+SECRET is a command line encryption tool for Windows and Linux.
 It comes as a standalone binary file which does not need installation.
 Copy the file to some path and run it from there.